mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 I would not automatically classify the customer as fraudulent.

 I would consider the explanation together with the other available evidence, including identity and phone verification.

+I would document the explanation and assess the case according to the applicable validation process.

 If the remaining evidence supports the customer's explanation, the case may not require the same level of escalation as a case with multiple contradictory indicators.